Oki Dog Sunday Night

 A stream of kids starts coming in from the west.
 We set up on the side of the hot dog stand, where there is power for my amp.
 Nicky pulls a round plastic picnic table next to my amp for drums and Alice jumps up on the table.
 She is her killer Chola self in stiletto heels and heavy mascara.
 She sings the opening bars to one of her band’s songs, ‘We Don’t Need the English.’
 I pick up the chords from her singing.
 She claims we must wear bags over our heads to play the Bags songs.
 Oki Yoki gives me plastic bags.
 I announce we are the Plastic People.
-I’m afraid we’ll asphyxiate ourselves trying to sing.
+I worry we will asphyxiate ourselves trying to sing.

 I open the show with a bag on my head.
 I mumble, “We’re the Bags Incognito.”
 Our song is ‘We don’t Need the English.’
 After two muffled lines, she rips off her bag.
 Nicky and I stay incognito.

 “Fuck this,” Nicky yells, ripping his bag off.
 I follow suit.
 He repeats drum rolls to the opening of Helium Bar.
 I tell Alice to repeat our own lyric: ‘Bob Dylan won’t bop tonight’ instead of the Weirdos’ line, so John Denny can’t complain.
 I figure punk is a throwback to 50’s bop shu bop.

 The kids are already whipped up from the Whiskey show, doing the pogo in the parking lot.
 I retreat to the far side of the round picnic table, standing on a seat.
 Alice is bouncing on the table and Nicky sits across from me, banging on the hard plastic table top.
 We sound horrid, exactly what the crowd wants.